Joe Lauzon: Ultimate Fighting Championship

-Lauzon next faced Al Iaquinta on January 31, 2015 at UFC 183.
+Lauzon next faced Al Iaquinta on January 31, 2015, at UFC 183.
 Lauzon lost the fight via TKO in the second round.

-As the first bout of his new eight-fight contract, Lauzon faced Takanori Gomi on July 25, 2015 at UFC on Fox 16.
+As the first bout of his new eight-fight contract, Lauzon faced Takanori Gomi on July 25, 2015, at UFC on Fox 16.
 After successfully taking Gomi down, he won the fight via TKO in the first round.

-Lauzon faced Evan Dunham on December 11, 2015 at The Ultimate Fighter 22 Finale.
+Lauzon faced Evan Dunham on December 11, 2015, at The Ultimate Fighter 22 Finale.
 He lost the fight by unanimous decision.

-Lauzon faced Diego Sanchez on July 9, 2016 at UFC 200.
+Lauzon faced Diego Sanchez on July 9, 2016, at UFC 200.
 He won the fight via TKO in the first round, becoming the first man to finish Sanchez by strikes.
 The win earned him his first Performance of the Night bonus award.

-After sustaining virtually no damage during his previous fight, Lauzon was quickly rescheduled to rematch Jim Miller on August 27, 2016 at UFC on Fox 21.
+After sustaining virtually no damage during his previous fight, Lauzon was quickly rescheduled to rematch Jim Miller on August 27, 2016, at UFC on Fox 21.
 Lauzon lost the rematch by split decision.
 Both participants were awarded a Fight of the Night bonus.

-Lauzon next faced Marcin Held on January 15, 2017 at UFC Fight Night 103.
+Lauzon next faced Marcin Held on January 15, 2017, at UFC Fight Night 103.
 He was awarded a controversial split decision victory, even stating he felt he lost the bout post-fight.
 Likewise, 16 out of 17 media pundits scored the bout for Held; the lone holdout scored the fight a draw.

-Lauzon next faced Stevie Ray on April 22, 2017 at UFC Fight Night 108.
+Lauzon next faced Stevie Ray on April 22, 2017, at UFC Fight Night 108.
 Lauzon lost the bout by a majority decision.

-Lauzon faced Clay Guida on November 11, 2017 at UFC Fight Night 120.
+Lauzon faced Clay Guida on November 11, 2017, at UFC Fight Night 120.
 He lost the fight via technical knockout in round one.

-As the first bout of his new four-fight contract, Lauzon faced Chris Gruetzemacher on April 7, 2018 at UFC 223.
+As the first bout of his new four-fight contract, Lauzon faced Chris Gruetzemacher on April 7, 2018, at UFC 223.
 He lost this fight after his corner stopped the fight after the second round.

-After an 18 month hiatus, Lauzon faced Jonathan Pearce on October 18, 2019 at UFC on ESPN 6.
+After an 18-month hiatus, Lauzon faced Jonathan Pearce on October 18, 2019, at UFC on ESPN 6.
 He won the fight via technical knockout in round one.

-After another 31 month hiatus, Lauzon was scheduled to face Donald Cerrone on April 30, 2022 at UFC Fight Night 208.
-The bout was moved to May 7, 2022 at UFC 274 for undisclosed reasons.
+After another 31-month hiatus, Lauzon was scheduled to face Donald Cerrone on April 30, 2022, at UFC Fight Night 208.
+The bout was moved to May 7, 2022, at UFC 274 for undisclosed reasons.
 Despite both competitors weighing in, the bout was cancelled the day of the event due to Cerrone falling ill.
 The pair was rescheduled to meet at UFC on ESPN 37 on June 18, 2022.
-The bout was yet again scrapped the day of this event due to Lauzon suffering from leg cramping.
+The bout was yet again scrapped the day of this event due to Lauzon's knee dislocating and being unable to straighten.

+Lauzon announced that he is semi-retired, saying he wouldn’t come back unless there was something highly intriguing for him.